 Linen and towels are provided.

-Two well behaved dogs are welcome at an additional charge of £15 each.
+Up to two well-behaved dogs are welcome at an additional charge.

 Smoking is not permitted within the lodge.